Tannee-Siddique/News-category-classification/TEAMWORK_CONTRACT.md

 **Mode of communication**

 Team members will have in-person meetings at the TRU OM campus on Tuesday, Wednesday and Friday.
 The time set to meet in person would be in between class breaks and will continue for a minimum of 3 hours.
 In-person meetings will be allocated to know the progress, review and make changes of the project contributed by the team members.

+**Task management system**

+In person meetings, github and whatsapp communication will be the primary communication tool for ideas, suggestions, submitting work, and reviewing work.
+There will be a project board set up in GitHub to track the tasks assigned to each person related to the deliverables.
+The tasks will be closed after the completion of the corresponding deliverable.

+**Reviews**

+Group members are expected to branch out from the main and submit a pull request to merge their work to the GitHub repository for the group project.
+Members are expected to add teammates as reviewers to have all pull requests reviewed by another teammate.
+Pull requests should be reviewed within 24 hours after creation.

+**Breach of Contract**

+Failure to follow the team contract the team should first attempt to resolve the issue through direct discussion with the breaching member.
+If the breach remains unresolved, the members should reach out to the professor about the issues with the teammate.